What Is a Brain Aneurysm?

 Endovascular coiling: This doesn’t require surgery that opens the skull.
 Your doctor will insert a catheter into your groin to reach the affected blood vessel where the aneurysm is located.

 Flow diverter surgery: This option is for larger brain aneurysms in which neither clipping nor coiling would work.
-In this procedure, your doctor inserts a stent, usually a metal mesh, inside the artery.
+In this procedure, your doctor inserts a stent, usually made of metal mesh, inside the artery.
 It becomes a wall inside the vessel to divert blood away from the aneurysm.

 If you are living with a brain aneurysm that has not ruptured, lifestyle changes can help lower your chances of having it leak or pop: